upenndigitalscholarship/printing-in-prisons/making-items.md

 layout: item
 ---
 ```
-8. Next we can add fields for title, author, newspaper, year, issue, and page.
+8. Next we can add fields for title, author, newspaper, year, issue, and page (if there's more than one page, give the start and end pages: 1-4).
 9. It’s also possible to add filter tags.
 Add anything you think describes this item as a kind of entry.
 For example, the warden notes that it’s the 10th Anniversary of the Eastern Echo.
 We could add a tag for that.
 Each tag should be on its own line, indented two spaces, then a hyphen, then one space, then the tag.
 10. Finally, add `layout: item` (this determines how the item will be displayed on the website).
 11. With the frontmatter complete, we can now paste the text into the file below the three dashes `---`.